Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Preliminaries

+Linear equivalence indicates the true representation is a linear transformation of the learned representation and only guarantees the learned representation captures the true representation.
+In general, linear-equivalent identifiability does not guarantee that the factors of variation are disentangled since the linear transformation can mix up the variables (i.e. one component of $g^{-1}$ corresponds to multiple components of $\hat{g}^{-1}$).
 Permutation equivalence implies that the $i$-th factor $z_i$ of one representation corresponds to a unique factor in another representation, given the permutation $\pi$.
-To provably achieve disentanglement, permutation-equivalent identifiability is necessary to ensure that each coordinate of the learned representation is equal to the scaled and shifted coordinate of the ground truth up to some permutation.
-To this end, we define the notion of disentanglement similar to \cite{lachapelle2022disentanglement} as follows. \\
+To truly disentangle factors of variation, we must ensure that each coordinate of the learned representation is equal to the scaled and shifted coordinate of the ground truth up to some permutation.
+To this end, we define the notion of disentanglement as permutation equivalence \cite{lachapelle2022disentanglement} as follows.

 \begin{definition}[Permutation Disentanglement] Given some ground-truth model, a learned model $\hat{\theta}$ is said to be \textbf{disentangled} if $\theta$ and $\hat{\theta}$ are permutation-equivalent. \end{definition}